Our Florida injury attorneys strive to hold

 Any lawsuit involving a bike accident begins with evidence collection, which we’ll present to prove that you were not at fault.
 Florida is a unique state that allows for shared fault.
 As long as you were 49% (or less) responsible for the accident, you may file a claim.
-We’ll strive to collect evidence that proves the driver was primarily responsible.
+Our injury lawyers in Plantation strive to collect evidence that proves the driver was primarily responsible.
 That evidence may include a report filed by police officers who responded to the scene and statements from witnesses who were nearby when the accident occurred.

 What about shared fault?

 It is likely that the driver’s attorney will claim that you had some degree of fault in the accident.
 They might argue that you changed lanes at the last minute, rode too close to the vehicle or stopped abruptly in front of the car.
 If their attorney succeeds in showing that you shared fault in the accident, the court will determine the exact percentage that you contributed and lower your compensation by that same amount.
 For example, if you were deemed to be 30% responsible for the accident and are awarded $100,000 in compensation, receive $70,000.

 - must use signals before changing lanes or turning

 - must pass other vehicles on the left side of the road (The sole exception is if you need to pass a car making a left turn)

 - must not ride bicycles on the sidewalk